LukeFix37/Game-Ecommerce-website/README.md

     - Make sure all of the servers are running

 7. **Put URL into the link slot**:
-    - type localhost/GameRental/Online-GamingGear-main/index.php
+    - type localhost/GameGear/Online-GamingGear-main/index.php

 ## Description

-The **Gaming Gear** web application is designed to provide users with an easy and intuitive platform to rent gaming gear.
+The **Gaming Gear** web application is designed to provide users with an easy and intuitive platform to buy (fake) gaming gear.
 Users can browse through a catalog of available gaming gear, such as controllers and headsets, view their prices, and add them to their cart.
 They can then log in (or register if they are new users), proceed to checkout, and place their order.
 The application is integrated with a database where product details, user information, and orders are stored and retrieved.

 This web application provides a user-friendly interface for managing products, viewing shopping carts, and processing orders.
 It also features an authentication system for secure login and registration.